MS, ARNP, CNM

 Behind every midwife there is a strong support network—her community.
 My husband is my rock and assumes much of this burden.
-We have been together for twelve years.
+We have been together for fourteen years.
 We identify with having a marriage of purpose, one that intentionally supports each other in our journeys to fulfill our individual life purposes.
 That is not an easy task.
 Being the husband of a midwife requires a unique soul, for the demands of being on-call for out-of-hospital birth weigh heavily on a family; the hours away are unpredictable and long.
 Our combined visions for our community and ultimately the sustainability of the planet work synergistically.
 His passion is in creating and building, and he is the vision behind the Green & Main pilot project that is to be the future home of Healing Passages Birth & Wellness Center.

 I would not be where I am today without my community.
 To my husband and children, I thank you for dropping and rolling with me when the pager goes off.
 To extended family, I cannot imagine living and working in Des Moines without you.
 To the women & men of Willowsong, thank you, for patiently teaching me all along the way.
 You are all my wings.